 The idea of the “utopian” community began in 1516 with Sir Thomas More’s fictional perfected society to present-day attempts to build the most sustainable urban ecosystem.
-Once the largest hippie commune in the US, the Farm persists as an intentional community in rural Tennessee, based on principles of nonviolence and respect for the Earth.
+Once the largest utopia hippie commune in the US, The Farm persists as an intentional community in rural Tennessee, based on principles of nonviolence and respect for the Earth.
 It now advocates permaculture, sustainable and renewable energy, a vegetarian diet, and midwifery.

 The Farm, Lewis County, Tennessee

 In 1971, a group of 320 flower children and free-thinkers left San Francisco to blaze a trail eastward.
 Steven Gaskin led the caravan of 60 buses, vans, and trucks on a speaking tour across the country, an alternative to Ken Kesey’s Merry Pranksters, they painted their buses white, sort of a Puritan touch.
 They eventually settled in rural Tennessee, 50 miles south of Nashville.
 Thus they founded one of the country’s oldest hippie communes on 1,750 acres of rolling hilltops in Lewis County.
 The locals, seeing the tie-dyed color spectrum and back-to-the-land ethic, called them the “Technicolor Amish.”
 Taking voluntary vows of poverty, members shared everything, sometimes marriages, grew their own organic food, delivered their babies at home, used alternative technologies and succeeded in building a self-sufficient society.
 By 1980, The Farm had 1,500 members and hosted 10,000 visitors a year, but had to scale back in a decollectivization move due to exceeding the carrying capacity of the land and their own finances.

 STORY: Wild Sonoma’s ‘Valley of the Moon’ – Living with the Land